-At the outset of the course, two assignments will be posted on the "assignments and exams" page.
+At the outset of the course, two assignments will be posted on the "Assignments and Exams" page.
 The 2 assignments will cumulatively count for 30% of the student's grade for the course.
-Information will be posted to the message board that indicates when the material for each assignment is discussed in class.

 Please compose your answers to assignments on your own computer, remembering to save your work frequently.
 Once your assignment is complete, please submit by uploading it pursuant to the directions on the "Assignments and Exams" page within the Crestpoint student site.
 Assignments may be submitted as PDF files, Microsoft Word documents, Open Office documents or PowerPoint presentations.